 5. Encourage learners to think about how each use in context represents a certain language register and has implications for meaning

 6. Groups translate the expressions containing the target word/s into their first language.
 Learners should pay heed to the meaning in context, register etc.

 7. Groups then re-translate their translated items back into English.
 They should keep as close as possible to the foreign language word/s.
-For example, the English expression ‘I don’t get it’ may be translated into Serbian as ‘ne kapiram’.
-This re-translates into English as ‘I have understood’.
+For example, the English expression 'I don’t get it’ may be translated into Serbian as ‘ne kapiram’.
+This re-translates into English as ‘I have not understood’.

 8. Feedback stage - groups share their insights with other groups